 Day 3 — St. Petersburg

-Today visit the country estates of Peter the Great and Catherine the Great outside the city.
-Travel by hydrofoil (weather permitting) to the site where Peter the Great built his estate, Petrodvorets, perched on a ridge by the Gulf of Finland.
-Stroll through the palace's vast gardens, brimming with statuary and fountains and intended to rival Versailles.
-Then journey to Pushkin, site of Catherine's Palace, originally built in 1717 by Catherine I. After lunch at a traditional restaurant, enjoy a guided tour of the estate.
-The palace buildings were almost completely destroyed by the Germans during World War II, but they have been expertly restored into a brilliant architectural monument.
-Venture into the renowned Amber Room, clad with panels of amber.
-Return to the city in the evening and gather for a farewell dinner at a local restaurant.
-(B,L,D)
+Travel by hydrofoil (weather permitting) to Petrodvorets, the country estate of Peter the Great.
+Stroll the palace's manicured gardens, intended to rival those at Versailles.
+Then journey to Pushkin, site of Catherine's Palace, originally built in 1717 by Catherine I. After lunch at a traditional restaurant, enjoy a guided tour of the estate, including the iconic Amber Room, clad in brilliant panels of amber.
+Return to the city for dinner.
+Kempinski Hotel Moika 22 (B,L,D)